pererossello/nbody_whatever/README.md

 ![Example](example.gif)

 A toy N-body simulator.
-Load any image for your initial conditions by converting it into N bodies.
+Use an image for your initial conditions by converting it into N bodies.
 The simulator uses a brute force approach (at O(N^2) force calculations per time step) and it is parallelized with numba.
 Snapshots from the simulation are saved at predefined times as an `.hdf5` file.
 Initial conditions are also stored as `.hdf5`.

 ## Structure